donkeyclip/motorcortex-animetitles/README.md

 );
 ```

+#### IMPORTANT
-## In order to use tin incident you should include the logo.png image in your clip.js directory
+In order to use tin incident you should include the logo.png image in your clip.js directory

 ### LogoBox Attrs